Spain’s EU Blue Card: What Employers Need to Know

 • Job Offer: A work contract for at least six months in a highly skilled position.

-• Salary Requirement: A minimum salary of €38,844 per year (2024).
-This may change in 2025.
+• Salary Requirement: A minimum gross annual salary of €40,077 (2025).

 • Regulated Professions: If required, proof of compliance with national professional standards.